As Truth Social is branded ‘disaster,’ what went wrong for Trump’s new platform?

 Nearly 1.5 million people are reportedly unable to use the platform

-Donald Trump’s social media platform has been dubbed a “disaster” by critiques as daily downloads declined nearly 95 per cent since its February launch, new reports suggested.
+Donald Trump’s social media platform has been dubbed a “disaster” by critics as daily downloads declined nearly 95 per cent since its February launch, new reports suggested.

 After the former US president was banned from most social media networks, including Twitter and Facebook, in the aftermath of the Capitol riots on 6 January 2021, he announced the launch of Truth Social as a new platform where he would engage with his supporters.